-- Once a valid and unique name as been entered, click Apply and the URL is saved and ready to use.
+- Once a valid and unique name has been entered, click Apply and the URL is saved and ready to use.

-To access Solve with your direct URL, go to the URL and the logon page appears as follows:
+To access Solve with your direct URL, go to the URL and the login page appears as follows:

-You can also set either SAML or LDAP authentication to access Solve via direct URL.
+You can also set either SAML or LDAP authentication to access Solve via a direct URL.
 For details on login options, see Login Flow for Solve and the ControlUp Console v8.2 and Up.
-For details on configurating SAML authentication, see SAML SSO for Solve.
+For details on configuring SAML authentication, see SAML SSO for Solve.

 Add Users & Permissions

 Along with the general ControlUp permissions, there are two permissions that are specific to Solve:

 Use Solve and Manage Solve, as described below.